wp-plugins/simple-newsletter-br/readme.txt

 Stable tag: 0.4
 License: GPLv2 or later

 Simple Newsletter, the easiest method to add newsletter subscription form.
+UNLIMITED subscriptions and tool to export the subscribers.

 == Description ==